 There are two main NBN alternatives worth considering: home wireless broadband and mobile broadband.
+Both are powered by 4G mobile networks, but there are major differences between the two.
+However, in both cases, you can now get a plan with over 200GB.

 Here are some SIM-only mobile broadband plans with at least 100GB: